 The Erasmus programme was set up by the European Commission in 1987 to promote the mobility of students and lecturers in Europe, and remains a great success.
 The programme was named after the philosopher, theologian and humanist Erasmus of Rotterdam (1465–1536), who relentlessly fought dogmatism in all areas of human life.
-It is celebrating its 30th anniversary this year.

 The new EU Programme for Education, Training, Youth and Sport was launched on 1 January 2014 and is called ERASMUS+.